isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

    Use language variables to define the continuation marker text before and after the break.
 Depending on your chosen language, the localized value is automatically picked in the PDF output.
 For example, you can publish `Continued on page %page-num%` as a text in English and `Fortsetzung auf Seite %page-num%` in German.

    Hover over <img src="./assets/info-details.svg" alt= "info icon" width="25"> near the option to view more details about it.
+* **Link glossary terms to the glossary page**: Select this option to show the glossary terms as hyperlinks in the content and link them to the terms on the glossary page.
+This helps the readers to quickly view the definition of a term defined in the glossary.

+   To convert the glossary terms to hyperlinks, you need to:
+   * Enable **Glossary** in the **Page Order** tab for a DITA map.
+   * Add the Glossary in the Back Matter Pages for a Book map.

+   If you don’t enable the Glossary page, the Glossary terms in the content are not converted to hyperlinks in the PDF output.
 <!--For more information on using table continuation markers, see Use table continuation markers.-->

 ### Page Layouts {#page-layouts}